bananaman47/ColaSmartMile/README.md

 - Go to the folder you pulled from this repo, open a command line there and run:

         $ npm i

+- Go to the directory where your package.json file is located and run:

+        $ npm install

 - Finally deploy locally:

         $ ionic serve